 How Does the Body Detox?

-Toxins are any substance that is poisonous or cause negative health effects when used in certain amounts.
-This includes heavy metals, chemicals, pollutants, artificial food additives, pesticides, GMOs and poisons that cause the body harm.
+Toxins are any substance that is poisonous or causes negative health effects when used in certain amounts.
+This includes heavy metals, chemicals, pollutants, artificial food additives, pesticides, GMOs, and poisons that cause body harm.
 Artificially created chemicals can be toxins, but naturally occurring substances can be toxic as well.